w3f/Grants-Program/applications/internft.md

 ### Project Details

-The Internft Network consists of NFT Node, Fishman, DAO, CCP, NFT Swap, NFT Store and the Internft NFT SDK.
+The Internft Network consists of Domain, NFT Node, Fishman, DAO, CCP, NFT Swap, NFT Store and the Internft NFT SDK.

+* The Internft Domain acts as an important gateway within the Internft Network, jointly protecting the inflow and outflow of NFT assets through multiple signatures with the nodes.
 * The NFT Node implements the CCP protocol and is secured by a strict punitive PoS.
 * CCP is a communication protocol for the transfer of NFT assets across chains.
 * Like the Fishman role in the Polkadot Network, Find malicious nodes and get a reward.